 Means of Integration

 The front optical surface is not allowed to be blocked by the host system.
-In x direction the entire surface is used by the sensors optics.

 If the host system have large tolerances, opening must be adjusted to always be minimum 1.4 mm.

 Light is bent 90 degrees within the Touch Sensor Module.
 This allows the sensor module to be assembled vertically but still have an active area in the horizontal plane.

 To make sure not to interfere with the sensor modules light path, the opening must be minimum 1.6 mm.
 If the host system has large tolerances, the opening must always be adjusted to be minimum 1.6 mm.
 Also note that it is not allowed to mount, glue or in any other way affect the sensor module's optical surfaces since it will affect the performance.
 This applies to both the module's visible optical surface and the back of the mirror surface that bends the light path 90°.

 - Double adhesive tape – for smaller sizes this can be used alone to hold the Touch Sensor Module.
 The host system geometry needs to provide a flat supporting surface.

 - Snaps – Host system geometry provides some sort of snap features holding the Touch Sensor Module in place.
 These must be developed for each case to fit the host System cover and the surrounding.

 - Sandwiched – the Touch Sensor Module is mounted by pressing the sensor module between host system exterior cover and display.
 A structure (ribs, foam gasket or adhesive) is needed to make sure the Touch Sensor cannot move.